54shady/dot_config/README.md

-All the configuration files under .config directory

-run the deploy script

-	deploy.sh
+# All the autoconfig goes to the dotfile project now

+# Project Status(Abandon)